tushar-sharma/tushar-sharma.github.io/_posts/2023-06-20-review-bang-bang-burgers-charlotte.md

 The address is 235 W Tremont Ave #101, Charlotte, NC 28203.

 I decided to try their Burger Bowls with Salmon.
-The bowl was filled with a delightful combination of ingredients.
-It had mixed greens, crispy bacon, sliced tomatoes, red onion, guacamole, a hard-boiled egg, and sweet potato.
-The bowl was dressed with a refreshing mix of lemon juice and extra virgin olive oil.
-As I don't eat red meat, I skipped the pork and focused on enjoying the other delicious flavors in the bowl.
-The portion was generous, and I felt satisfied after finishing it.
+Ask to remove bacon if you dont eat read meat like me.
+It had mixed greens, sliced tomatoes, red onion, guacamole, a hard-boiled egg, and sweet potato.
+The bowl was dressed with a mix of lemon juice and extra virgin olive oil.
+Little price for lunch, it cost me like $20 including tip.

 | <img align="center"  loading="lazy" src="{{ root_url }}/img/BurgerBowls.jpg" alt="Sample Image" />|